decodeMT/mcast.decode.scrape.news/README.md

 - First run linksScraper.py which will gather all links from all sources.
 The links_scraper_history.csv will be updated with each run.

 # DB
-The data has been migrated to a postgreSQL DB which has dump was exported.
+The data has been migrated to a postgreSQL DB which dump was exported.
 To load a dump use

 ```
 psql -U postgres -h 127.0.0.1 -p 5432 -f c:\test\localnews_20230424_105945.sql